Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

-The Samsung Jet 60 is good for bare floors.
-It has no trouble dealing with small debris and pet hair on this surface type, though pet hair can get tangled around its brushroll.
-Its floorhead also tends to snowplow larger debris instead of passing over them so the vacuum can suck them up.
+The Samsung Jet 60 is decent for bare floors.
+It has no trouble dealing with small debris, but its floorhead tends to snowplow larger debris instead of passing over them so the vacuum can suck them up.
+Some debris also gets stuck behind the brushroll, causing a mess when you lift it.
 Still, its lightweight construction makes it easy to maneuver in tight spaces, and it has an easy-to-maintain design that incurs few recurring costs.

 Pros